ibm-cloud-docs/apps/deploying/functions.md

 For serverless development, you can use IBM's functions as a service (FaaS) offering, {{site.data.keyword.openwhisk}}.
 You can run application logic with {{site.data.keyword.openwhisk_short}} in response to events or direct invocations from web or mobile apps over HTTP without provisioning or managing servers.{{site.data.keyword.openwhisk_short}} performs system administration like auto-scaling, availability management, and maintenance so that you, as a developer, can focus on writing application logic.
 {:shortdesc}

 You can use the {{site.data.keyword.openwhisk_short}} user interface (UI) or the command line interface (CLI) to develop your applications.
 Both have similar capabilities for developing applications.
 The CLI provides more control over your deployment and operations.
-For more detailed information about {{site.data.keyword.openwhisk_short}}, check out the full [Openwhisk documentation](/docs/openwhisk/index.html).
+For more detailed information about {{site.data.keyword.openwhisk_short}}, check out the [documentation](/docs/openwhisk/index.html).

 ## {{site.data.keyword.openwhisk_short}} UI
-{: #ui}
+{: #serverless-apps-ui}

 Try out {{site.data.keyword.openwhisk_short}} in your [browser ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/openwhisk/actions){:new_window}.
 Go to the [Concepts ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/openwhisk/learn){:new_window} page for a quick tour of the {{site.data.keyword.openwhisk_short}} user interface.